hekmon/malradar/README.md

     * Take inspiration from the `debian` folder for anything from configuration files to systemd service unit file.
 * Edit the configuration file located at `/etc/malradar/config.json` (more details on the next section)
 * Start the daemon with `systemctl start malradar.service`
-* Follow the progress with `journalctl -f -u malradar.service` and relax while the inital list is building (you will have the init notifs at the end)
+* Follow the progress with `journalctl -f -u malradar.service` and relax while the inital list is building up as it can be quite long because of the rate limiting (~30m for 4 seasons).
+You will have the init notifs at the end of the process if the `notify_on_first_run` value is `true`.

 ### Configuration